DataDog/hiring-engineers/answers.md

 I went on to Datadog's API reference and the example code for creating dashboards [here](https://docs.datadoghq.com/api/latest/dashboards/)

-When I first ran the example, I spotted an immediate mistake in the documentation where the dictionary was names `saved_view` but the variable `saved_view` was the variable that was actually passed in.
+When I first ran the example, I spotted an immediate mistake in the documentation where the dictionary was named `saved_views` but the variable `saved_view` is what is actually passed in.
 I have highlighed the mistake in the screenshot below.

  ![Python Example mistake](images/python_example_mistake.PNG)